Many of us wish we lived a healthier lifestyle, but putting it into practice can seem easier said than done.

-A recent press release from the Mental Health Foundation claims that people would rather do boring housework than work out, and 28% of us exercise less than once a month.
+The Mental Health Foundation has previously claimed that people would rather do boring housework than work out, and 28% of us exercise less than once a month.

-Our Wellbeing guide outlines not just the physical benefits of exercise but the emotional and mental ones too.
+In addition to the physical benefits of exercise, there are emotional and mental ones too.
 People who have good mental health are likely to feel more in control of their lives, and their debt.
-Is there a way to sneak exercise into our busy lives?

-These days joining the gym is often assumed to be the only way of keeping yourself in shape, but there are alternatives;
+Joining the gym is often assumed to be the only way of keeping yourself in shape, but there are alternatives…

 Walk to work